apgeorg/Advanced-Lane-Finding/writeup/writeup.md

 ### Pipeline (video)

+#### Test on project video

-#### 1. Provide a link to your final video output.
-Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).
+The pipeline was applied on the provided project video and the final video result was quite well without any catastrophic failures that would cause the car to drive off the road.

 Here's a [link to my video result](../advanced_lane_lines_output.mp4)